-- Rejects the reduction of \$50 million General Fund for the Public Defense pilot in the Governor's Budget and restores the funding. - Provides increased federal spending authority for the Federal Bipartisan Safer Communities Act with direction for legislative priorities. - Proposes \$12 million one-time General Fund for grants to support local tribes to investigate cases of missing and murdered indigenous persons, building on the investment made in the 2022 Budget Act which included \$12 million General Fund over three years for this effort.
+- Includes \$40 million General Fund for the Public Defense pilot in the Governor's Budget and restores the funding. - Provides increased federal spending authority for the Federal Bipartisan Safer Communities Act. - Proposes \$12 million one-time General Fund for grants to support local tribes to investigate cases of missing and murdered indigenous persons, building on the investment made in the 2022 Budget Act which included \$12 million General Fund over three years for this effort.

-- Proposes \$10 million one-time General Fund for the Nonprofit Security Grant Program. - Approves the proposed reduction of the \$25 million General Fund provided in the 2022 Budget Act for gun buyback programs, rejects the proposal to move the funds to the Office of Emergency, and redirects the funds to the Judicial Branch to support the removal of firearms of prohibited individuals in criminal court. - Provides \$9.3 million General Fund in 2023-24 for Post Release Community Supervision. - Reappropriates \$500,000 for the Medication Assisted Treatment Grant Program for encumbrance or expenditure through June 30, 2027. - Provides that previously allocated resources in the 2022 Budget Act to be used for transitional housing services to youth returned to local custody following to closure of the Division of Juvenile Justice who are subsequently released by the juvenile court. - Provides \$370,000 one-time General Fund to RAND Corporation to complete a three year recidivism study for the County Resentencing Pilot which was included in the 2021 Budget Act with District Attorney Offices in nine counties and extends the due date for the report. - Provides \$5 million one-time General Fund to support the co-location of the pilot Mobile Assistance Community Responders Program (MACRO) with a fire station and first responders to support non-law enforcement responses to mental health crises. - Provides \$5 million one-time General Fund to the Anti-Recidivism Coalition for a Southern California Reentry Hub building. - Provides \$1 million to Uncommon Law for the Home After Harm program.
+- Proposes \$20 million one-time General Fund for the Nonprofit Security Grant Program. - Provides \$9.3 million General Fund in 2023-24 for Post Release Community Supervision. - Reappropriates \$500,000 for the Medication Assisted Treatment Grant Program for encumbrance or expenditure through June 30, 2027. - Provides that previously allocated resources in the 2022 Budget Act to be used for transitional housing services to youth returned to local custody following to closure of the Division of Juvenile Justice who are subsequently released by the juvenile court. - Provides \$370,000 one-time General Fund to RAND Corporation to complete a three year recidivism study for the County Resentencing Pilot which was included in the 2021 Budget Act with District Attorney Offices in nine counties and extends the due date for the report. - Provides \$5 million one-time General Fund to support the co-location of the pilot Mobile Assistance Community Responders Program (MACRO) with a fire station and first responders to support non-law enforcement responses to mental health crises. - Provides \$5 million one-time General Fund to the Anti-Recidivism Coalition for a Southern California Reentry Hub building. - Provides \$1 million to Uncommon Law for the Home After Harm program. - Extends the period of time Youth Reinvestment Grant Cohort 2 grantees have to expend the grants they received to June 30, 2024 but maintains the final local evaluation reports shall be submitted by September 30, 2023, as originally required, with all available information.